Best sports saloons 2021 - the top 10 fast 4-doors on sale

-It’s not hard to see the appeal of sports and super saloons.
-Combining the practicality, comfort and usability of a family car with the explosive performance and engaging handling of a dedicated sports machine, these models manage to tug at the heartstrings while also making a well-informed case to the head.
+It’s not hard to see the appeal of sports and supersaloons.
+They combine the practicality, comfort and usability of a family car with the engaging handling and powertrains of a more exciting performance car.

-Now in its sixth generation, the BMW M5 is still strutting its stuff, but it’s no longer got the sector to itself as a whole host of manufacturers have jumped on the bandwagon.
-Yet not all sports saloons are the same, and as our countdown shows there’s a wide variety of engine layouts, transmission systems and even energy sources.
+Now in its sixth generation, the BMW M5 is still strutting its stuff, but it no longer has the sector to itself.
+A whole host of manufacturers have jumped on the bandwagon.
+Not all sports saloons are the same, however, and as our countdown shows the modern sports saloons come in all shapes and sizes.

 The sport saloons to buy now

 - Jaguar XE SV Project 8 Touring